Acquiring your driving licence can be a lengthy (and expensive) process, but there’s no need to feel daunted.

 - You’ll have to visit your local theory test centre to take your theory test

-- To find your local centre type your postcode into the GOV UK website to find your nearest – most medium-sized towns have a centre
+- To find your local centre type your postcode into the GOV UK website – most medium-sized towns have a centre

 A multiple choice test